phylotastic/phylotastic/design/metadata_model.md

 1. a serialization format for metadata instances, e.g. json
 1. a formal or informal language to capture the semantics of metadata

+We need to think about metadata in 3 contexts
+* phylotastic service returns useful metadata
+* phylotastic client returns useful metadata, including workflow as appropriate
+* phylotastic portal creates, updates, displays and exports metadata for lists and trees

-The last of these is potentially available via the MIAPA ontology.
+A semantic scheme for tree metadata is potentially available via the MIAPA ontology.
 See the MIAPA checklist

  https://github.com/miapa/miapa/blob/master/checklist/MIAPA-checklist.md